 - Nonsmokers, if you are offended by cigarette smoke, don't frequent places where it's acceptable to light up.

-- If you're smoking on the porch or balcony, move away from open doors and windows to keep it from drifting inside.
+- If you're smoking on the porch or balcony, move away from open doors and windows to keep the smoke from drifting inside.

 - If you are in a place where it's acceptable to smoke, offer a cigarette to others who smoke.